Respheal/archivebinge/README.md

 # Archive Binge
-About Archive Binge: <br>
 AB was a webcomic aggregator and reader.
 As the original developer is no longer able to work on the project, the source code is made available here for use, reproduction, modification, display, and distribution.
 Please see the license for more details on what you may do with this source code.
-The main point of using the MPL 2.0 license is that, if you use the code, you must provide access to the source code, whether it be linking to this repo (if unmodified), or linking to your own public repo.
+If you use this code, you must provide access to the source code, whether it be linking to this repo (if unmodified), or linking to your own public repo.

-# Installation
+## Installation
 ```sh
 git clone git@github.com:Respheal/archivebinge.git
 cd ./archivebinge/